superphunthyme/xbmc-cbc-plugin/README.md

 xbmc-cbc-plugin
 ===============
-Essentially, this is an xbmc plugin to listen to CBC radio stations online
+Essentially, this is an Kodi (formerly XBMC) plugin to listen to CBC radio stations online

 # Installation